zouyinstein/hifisr/README.md

 ## Installation

-The pipeline has been tested in WSL2 distribution Ubuntu-24.04.
+The pipeline has been tested on Ubuntu-24.04.
 It shall work in other Linux operating system, such as CentOS.

 ### Create a Python Virtual Environment and install required packages